• Skip to content

 • Open training cups – these are open cups with 2 handles, which makes them easier to hold.

 • Closed cups like feeding cups, sippy cups or straw cups, and bottles with push-and-pull caps (like most sports bottles and water bottles) – these are good for when you need to prevent spills.
-Your baby will probably need your help at the start to open push-and-pull caps.
+Your baby will probably need your help at the start to open these caps.

 It’s a good idea for your baby to practise using open cups as early as possible.